MartinoPhoenixVox/martinsite/README.md

 ... &rarr; PLANNING &rarr; ANALYSIS &rarr; DESIGN &rarr; IMPLEMENTATION &rarr; MAINTENANCE &rarr; ...

 - [x] Complete "Flask-Blog-Tutorial"
+- [ ] Blog feature
+- [ ] Document feature
+- [ ] Personal's space feature
+- [ ] Discussion feature
+- [ ] Quiz feature
-- [ ] blog feature planning
+- [ ] Game feature

 ## 🗂 Documentation & development flow

 This repository now includes living templates for a strict PLANNING → ANALYSIS → DESIGN → IMPLEMENTATION → MAINTENANCE flow under the `docs/` folder at the project root (`/martinsite/docs/`).
 Use these templates when starting any feature or change to keep work consistent and traceable.
-Each feature will have their own folder `feature_name/` (name it with real feature).
+Each feature will have their own folder `feature_name/` (name it with real features).

 Quick usage: